-We understand – the thought of coming to counseling can be an anxiety-provoking proposition for many folks.
+We understand – the thought of coming to counseling can be intimidating.

 To help ease any discomfort you may have at the thought of counseling with us, we’d like to let you know how to prepare for counseling and what to expect.